Thuy2y2c/flexbot8/README.md

-# flexbot8
-haram, miniflex is a retard.
+# MiniFlex, a retard.
+FlexBot 8.0 - A bot that uses MCStorm for all methods

+fuck you miniflex